 - Pasting our past: Cultural memory, family photographs, and ephemeral street art, Isaac Campbell, 2021, Creative.

 [MastersinCommunications.com] What role does faculty mentorship play in the University of Northern Iowa’s Master of Arts in Communication and Media program, and how can students make the most of these mentorship opportunities and support systems?
 Additionally, what career development resources and academic services are available to students of this program?

 [Dr. Rudick] Faculty mentorship of students is one of the highest priorities in the department.
 Our program provides faculty and institutional resources to help students connect their coursework to venues beyond the classroom context (e.g., professional conferences, community presentations, corporate exhibitions).
 Our department faculty’s wide range of scholarly and corporate experiences ensures that we are well suited to support every student, whatever their personal or professional goals may be.
 The graduate director connects students with those faculty who are best equipped to mentor them, depending on the students’ goals.

 During the first semester, students are overseen by the graduate director who advises them in curricular choices, assistantships, and other matters.
 During the second semester or equivalent hours enrolled, students are expected to ask a faculty member to be their adviser, particularly as it relates to the research report or thesis.
 They should have an adviser, and a topic for their research report or thesis, by the end of their second semester, and plan for developing their materials for that project over the summer.

-[MastersinCommunications.com] What advice do you have for prospective students in terms of submitting a competitive application for the University of Northern Iowa’s Master of Arts in Communication Studies program?
+[MastersinCommunications.com] What advice do you have for prospective students in terms of submitting a competitive application for the University of Northern Iowa’s Master of Arts in Communication and Media program?

 [MastersinCommunications.com] What makes the University of Northern Iowa’s Master of Arts in Communication Studies unique, and a particularly strong graduate degree option for students?